drhsqlite/pikchr/doc/pathattr.md

 The "from" can occur
 either before or after the various "to" subclauses.
 That does not matter.
-But the order of the various "to" subclauses do matter, of course.
+But the order is important for the various "to" subclauses.

 If there are two consecutive *direction* clauses (*direction* is always one of "`up`", "`down`", "`left`", or "`right`") then